Tumi - Meridian Carry-On WAW Duffel

 When one thinks of ballistics, weaponry is most likely the first thing to come to mind.
 Bullets, rockets, and miscellaneous projectiles all qualify under the ballistic category.
 So what do weapons have to do with luggage?
 The tarmac is probably the closest your luggage will get to a war zone, so many luggage makers have turned to a ballistic nylon fabric to ensure that your possessions will survive the trauma of being checked in.
 Ballistic nylon was originally used in the flak jackets of World War II airmen to protect against debris and fragmentation caused by bullet and artillery shell impacts.
 In the mid 1980s, Tumi was the first company to achieve the landmark of incorporating ballistic nylon into luggage.
 Other brands like Victorinox, Hartmann, and Briggs and Riley followed suit shortly thereafter.
 Since its debut in the travel industry, this tough-as-nails material has proven to be one of the most trusted and durable fabrics seen surviving the airports.

 When considering baggage materials, ballistic nylon fits the bill for the constant traveler.
 If your bag is made from ballistic nylon, you are choosing a material that can take a beating.
 Ballistic nylon’s “filament” yarn makes it a step smoother and stronger than common nylons, like cordura, which is less compact and rougher than the weave of ballistic nylon.
-The other major identifier of a ballistic nylon is a two-ply weave, adding that extra stability needed to handle rough conditions.This durability and fine texture has made ballistic nylon a popular choice for business travelers in need of a classic baggage look in a fabric that will stand up to the tumult of checked luggage travel.
+The other major identifier of a ballistic nylon is a two-ply weave, adding that extra stability needed to handle rough conditions.This durability and a fine texture have made ballistic nylon a popular choice for business travelers in need of a classic baggage look in a fabric that will stand up to the tumult of checked luggage travel.

 Filson - Original Briefcase